 Healing from trauma or grief.
 People who have been through a traumatic experience or lost a loved one may need to put all their energy towards healing.
 Abstinence gives them time to focus on their emotional needs so that they can recover.

-Some people end up not having sex because they don't have a partner.
-That can be distressing for some people.
+Involuntary celibacy can be distressing for some people.
 Not only might they miss the physical pleasure of sexual activity, but they may also be lonely.
 People who have trouble starting or sustaining meaningful relationships may experience depression and anxiety.
 In this case, mental health counseling may help them address their relationship questions.

-Deciding to no longer have sex could do damage to a relationship if you are currently in one.
+Deciding to no longer have sex could do damage to a relationship if you're currently in one.
 Entering into a period of celibacy if you have a partner can be confusing for your loved one.
 If your partner doesn't agree to your new plans, it can put a strain on the relationship.
 You and your partner should have open conversations about sex and respect each other's boundaries.

 An additional risk of celibacy is that you may not be prepared if you decide to engage in sex again.
 If you make a spur-of-the-moment decision to have intercourse, you might not have proper birth control or STI prevention methods lined up.
 If you are considering sexual activity, make sure you've thought ahead about protecting your health.